 Heating the water with a wood stove

-On average, with a good wood stove and firewood, a hot tub is ready for use in as little as 2 hours.
-But here you also have to fire the right way.
+How long does it take for a wood-fired hot tub to heat up?
+On average, with a good wood stove and firewood, a hot tub is ready to use in as little as 2 hours.
+But here you also need to fire correctly and warm up the hot tub.
 We always use the Swiss way to fire.
 This is not only fast but also produces the least amount of smoke!
-Read more about this method here.
+Read more about this heating method here.

 Heating the water electrically

-Heating a hot tub electrically takes longer than heating with a wood stove, about 1 to 2 degrees per hour.
+Heating a hot tub electrically takes longer than heating a hot tub with a wood stove, about 1 to 2 degrees per hour.
 This makes it best to leave the element on continuously.
-A big advantage of a hot tub that is always warm is that you can get in at any time.
+A great advantage of a hot tub that is always warm is that you can get into it at any time and don't always need a hot tub warm-up time.

 How long does it take for a hot tub to heat up?